microsoft/playwright/docs/src/test-api/class-test.md

 Note that worker process is restarted on test failures, and `afterAll` hook runs again in the new worker.
 Learn more about [workers and failures](../test-retries.md).

+Playwright will always run all `afterAll` hooks for the test even if some of them throw errors.

 **Usage**

 ```js